alvitawa/UnsupervisedMasking/README.md

 # ... train the model
 ```

 You can use this code to mask arbitrary architectures by only changing the `par_sel` function.
-In theory it should work for all, however, we only tested on ResNets from timm and Vision Transformers from CLIP.
+In theory it should work for all, however, we only tested on ResNets from timm or torch hub and Vision Transformers from CLIP.

 # Reproduction